 Circular reasoning occurs when a conclusion is assumed within its own premises—when the claim being proved is simply restated as evidence for itself.
 For example, the statement “the Bible is true because the Bible says it is true” would indeed be circular, as it offers no independent basis for verification.
 However, the claim under consideration here is materially different.
-It consists of two propositions: first, that the Bible is true, and second, that no evidence exists demonstrating that anything within it is false.
+It consists of two propositions: first, that the Bible is true, and second, that no evidence exists demonstrating that anything within the New Testament is false.
 Crucially, the second statement does not depend upon the first; it is an evidential claim about the state of available data.¹

 An exact parallel may be seen in the evaluation of historical documents.
 When a historian concludes that a manuscript is authentic, the conclusion is not circular simply because it affirms authenticity.
 Rather, the judgment is based on the absence of evidence of forgery, the presence of corroborating details, internal consistency, and alignment with known historical facts.³ In the same way, the claim regarding the Bible’s truth is based on cumulative evidence: the lack of falsification, the coherence of its internal narratives, the preservation of its manuscripts, the corroboration of its historical details, and the fulfillment of its predictive elements.⁴

-The logical structure of the argument may be stated as follows: after extensive and repeated examination, no verified evidence has been produced that contradicts the claims of Scripture; therefore, Scripture is reliable.
 This is not a circular argument but an evidential inference.
-It does not begin with the assumption that the Bible is true; rather, it arrives at that conclusion through the absence of disconfirming evidence combined with the presence of supporting data.⁵
+It does not begin with the assumption that the Bible is true; rather, it arrives at that conclusion through the absence of disconfirming evidence combined with the presence of supporting evidence.⁵

 See Part 2: Falsification, Eyewitness Testimony, and the Reliability of the New Testament